HHS/TANF-app/docs/Security-Compliance/buildpack-to-docker-migration-security-posture.md

 - Reduced attack surface through distroless image variants
 - Immutable, reproducible deployments that eliminate environment drift

-The additional responsibility for base image maintenance is fully mitigated by DHI's automated patching, continuous scanning, and (if needed) enterprise SLA-backed remediation.
+The additional responsibility for base image maintenance is mitigated by DHI's automated patching, continuous scanning, and (if needed) enterprise SLA-backed remediation.
+Meaning the TDP team is only responsible for monitoring new patches, verifying the patches, and applying them instead of managing the full supply chain and remediations surrounding the base images.

 ---